There are several ways to create a new project in Gerrit:

 Fast Forward Only

-This method produces a strictly linear history.
+With this method no merge commits are produced.
 All merges must be handled on the client, prior to uploading to Gerrit for review.

 To submit a change, the change must be a strict superset of the destination branch.
 That is, the change must already contain the tip of the destination branch at submit time.